-If you are using Hardware playback, you need to save the updated profile to your Vengeance M60 mouse before the new keystroke assignment will be available.
+If you are using Hardware playback, you need to save the updated profile to your Vengeance M90 mouse before the new button mapping will be available.
 You can do this using the Manage Profiles activity.
-Left-click on the LED icon next to the profile name, and select Save to Vengeance M60.
+Left-click on the LED icon next to the profile name, and select Save to Vengeance M90.
 Once the progress indicator reaches 100%, click Close.
-Your updates are now saved to the Vengeance M60.
+Your updates are now saved to the Vengeance M90.

-How-to: Record and assign a macro
+How-to: Record a macro

-You can record a macro (a series of keystrokes) and assign it to any button on the Vengeance M60.
+You can record a macro (a series of keystrokes) and bind that to any button on the Vengeance M90.
 To illustrate how this is done, we'll create a simple macro that types "Hello World" in any application.